 - Describe the target population served.
 Describe if the population served is "at-risk" as defined in the RFA and how the "at-risk" determination is made.
-Describe why the program serves the target population identified. - o Describe the program(s) and activities if awarded through this grant. - Describe the duration of the program (number of weeks, days, and hours of service) and the daily youth experience. - Describe history of programming for the target population. - Describe how the program meets the need of the community and any partnerships that have been formed with other youth serving organizations.
-If the described program did not exist, would the youth served have any other OST program options in the community? - If applicable, describe the evidence-based intervention that will be used and the research supporting the tiers (strong evidence, moderate evidence, promising evidence, demonstrates a rationale). - o If applicable, describe how the evidence-based intervention is implemented with fidelity. - Describe any virtual programming in the event it is needed.
-Describe how the program will conduct virtual programming and the ability to deliver a high-quality virtual experience. - Describe the platforms to be used and safety measures taken. - Describe how the program continues to connect with youth during the virtual program. - o Describe how the organization will measure success with any virtual components of programming. - o Describe how youth will contribute to the design or content of the program in a virtual setting.
+Describe why the program serves the target population identified and if the population changes between the school year and summer programs. - Describe the program(s) and activities if awarded through this grant. - Describe the duration of the program (number of weeks, days, and hours of service) and the daily youth experience. - Describe history of programming for the target population. - Describe how the program meets the need of the community and any partnerships that have been formed with other youth serving organizations.
+If the described program did not exist, would the youth served have any other OST program options in the community? - o If applicable, describe the evidence-based intervention that will be used and the research supporting the tiers (strong evidence, moderate evidence, promising evidence, demonstrates a rationale). - o If applicable, describe how the evidence-based intervention is implemented with fidelity. - Describe any virtual programming in the event it is needed.
+Describe how the program will conduct virtual programming and the ability to deliver a high-quality virtual experience. - Describe the platforms to be used and safety measures taken. - Describe how the program continues to connect with youth during the virtual program. - o Describe how the organization will measure success with any virtual components of programming. - Describe how youth will contribute to the design or content of the program in a virtual setting.

-B.2.4 Program Measures (20 Points)
+B.2.3 Program Measures (16 Points)

-One-page logic model or theory of change (per program) is required and will be used in scoring this section of the application.
 If the organization offers more than one program (e.g., elementary academic program, high school leadership program, etc.), provide adequate information on the objectives and outcomes of all programs that will be funded through this grant application:

 - Describe the assessment used to measure the youth development outcomes.
 Describe why the assessment was selected and used to measure the youth development outcomes.
 Describe how the assessment is used to increase individual participants skills and knowledge. - Describe the targeted number of participants and outcomes the program plans to achieve.
-Describes how outcomes are measured. - Describe how the program promotes youth development and how participants will achieve the outcomes by the completion of the program.
-Describe how the outcomes align to the youth developmental outcomes. - Describe how the organization evaluates achievement of the youth developmental outcomes. - Describe how the program defines equitable outcomes for youth. - o Describe how the organization identifies structural racism and works to dismantle those systems. - Describe how the organization measures program quality or commits to continuous improvement. - o Describe any changes made to the program based on data collected in previous years.
+Describes how outcomes are measured.
+Describe if the outcomes differ between school year and summer. - Describe how the program promotes youth development and how participants will achieve the outcomes by the completion of the program.
+Describe how the outcomes align to the youth developmental outcomes. - Describe how the program defines equitable outcomes for youth. - Describe how the organization identifies structural racism and works to dismantle those systems. - Describe any changes made to the program based on data collected in previous years, or after completing the program self-assessment.

-B.2.5 Youth Involvement (12 Points)
+B.2.4 Youth Involvement (12 Points)

-- Define how many youth will be served by the grant funds and a history of serving the number of youth proposed to serve. - Describe specific strategies the program uses to recruit youth into the program to reach the target youth enrollment for this proposal.
-If these techniques have been used previously, describe both the successes and challenges.
-If the strategies are new, describe the rationale that suggests success. - Define the number of youth retained throughout the grant period and a history of retaining youth in the program and/or why retention is not a goal. - Describe strategies the program uses to retain youth.
+- Define how many youth would be served by the grant funds for both school year and summer.
+Describe how the organization will offer services that match or exceed previous numbers of youth served for both SY20-21 and Summer 2021 over the grant period. - o Define the number of youth retained throughout the grant period and a history of retaining youth in the program and/or why retention is not a goal. - Describe strategies the program uses to retain youth.
 If these techniques have been used previously, describe both the successes and challenges.
 If the strategies are new, describe the rationale that suggests success. - Describe youth involvement in the development or implementation of the program(s).
 Include the leadership role(s) youth have in contributing to the design and content of the program, opportunities, or organization.
 If youth are not involved, explain why.